Welcome to Laos! Your journey begins in the capital city, where you will get a feel for the pace of life and history of Laos before heading north.

 Today is lost as you cross the international dateline.
 Fear not – you will get this time back on your way home.

 Sawat dee and welcome to Thailand!
 All of our programs in Laos connect through Bangkok, Thailand, where Rustic Pathways Program Leaders eagerly await your arrival.
 From Bangkok, you will fly to Udon Thani, Thailand, hop into Rustic Pathways vans and cross the “Friendship Bridge” on the Thai-Laos border to Vientiane, the capital of Laos.
-Spend the night at a local guesthouse to freshen up after your journey and enjoy dinner on the banks of the mighty Mekong River.
+Spend the night at a local guesthouse to freshen up after your journey and enjoy dinner with your new friends and program leaders.

-For breakfast, sample some French pastries and coffee at Joma café before visiting the surreal Buddha Park, filled with enormous statues you can climb.
-Then head to Wat That Luang, a national symbol, to get an introduction to Buddhism.
-Take a lotus flower and joss sticks in your hands as you walk three times around the stupa for best wishes for your journey.
-Finally, you will travel up to the top of Victory Gate before starting your journey north.
+For breakfast, sample some French pastries and coffee at Joma café before visiting COPE visitor center.
+Watch a film and explore exhibits powerfully highlighting the impacts of the Vietnam War.
+Finally, you will travel up to the top of Victory Gate monument, styled after France’s Arc du Triomphe, before starting your journey north.
 Tonight you will sleep in a comfortable guesthouse on the shores of Lake Ngam Ngum.
 Swim in the pool and get to know your group this evening as the sun sets over the water.

 Wake up to see clouds hovering just below the majestic mountaintops.
 After breakfast, sit down with the head of the village to discuss local politics, village history, and what you can expect for the next few days.
 Then it will be time to get your hands dirty working on our service projects.
 These projects will vary from week to week depending on the needs of the village.
 In the past we have re-built classrooms, built a bathroom, and repaved roads that washed away in major floods from storms.
 In the afternoon the village children will gather in sweet excitement to meet and interact with you, and you will help them improve their English skills, play volleyball or soccer with them, or swim together in the nearby river.
 Be ready for a big meal at the end of the day as the sun sinks over the mountains.

-Dive right in for another day of service, working hard as a team with the help of some locals who want to be a part of the project.
-In late afternoon, enjoy a fun trip to a nearby blue lagoon, where you can soar on a rope swing, swim in milky blue water, and explore limestone caverns.
+Dive right in for two full days of service, working hard as a team with the help of some locals who want to be a part of the project.
+One one late afternoon, enjoy a fun trip to a nearby blue lagoon, where you can soar on a rope swing, swim in milky blue water, and explore limestone caverns.
 Tonight after dinner you can relax with your new friends, play games, and start collecting your memories in a journal.

-This is your third full day working on our service project and you will begin to see all of your efforts paying off.
+This is your last full day working on this service project and you will begin to see all of your efforts paying off.
 The unfamiliar faces in the village by now will have become faces of friends and you will feel quite at home in Na Som.
-Take a break from the work site to head out into the fields to learn how to plant rice and till the land with water buffaloes.
+If the farming season allows, take a break from the work site to head out into the fields to learn how to plant rice and till the land with water buffaloes.

 As the evening approaches you will have another chance to sit down with the villagers to learn more about their culture.
 Witness a mock ceremony led by the village shaman!
 The villagers are always excited to be able to practice English with you, so you will have a lesson in the late afternoon.

-Today we will take a break from service and explore the surrounding countryside.
+Today is full of adventure as you explore the surrounding countryside.
+Hike to a nearby viewpoint and catch a breathtaking panoramic view from a bamboo hut.
+The group will enjoy a delicious lunch at an organic farm in Vang Vieng, where you will have the chance to learn about how sustainable agricultural practices are slowly being adopted in Laos.
 Coasting along on a kayak, you will learn that life in Laos revolves around riverbanks.
 You will be sure to see local children swimming, women doing laundry by hand, and men fishing in small boats along the way.
-You will then head to a waterfall, and be awed by the water gushing from mountain reservoirs high in the cliffs above.
-The group will enjoy a delicious lunch at an organic farm in Vang Vieng, where you will have the chance to learn about how sustainable agricultural practices are slowly being adopted in Laos.
 Return to the village in the evening for a big goodbye feast and celebration.
-The villagers will perform a traditional string ceremony in thanks, and the local girls will perform Hmong dances, before teaching us a few moves, too!
+The villagers will perform a traditional string ceremony in thanks, and the local girls will perform Hmong dances, before teaching you a few moves, too!

 This will be your last morning in Na Som.
 Say goodbye to your new friends and the beautiful place that has been your home for the past week.
 Make your way to the airport in Vientiane for a short, one-hour flight to Luang Prabang, a beautiful UNESCO World Heritage town nestled in the limestone mountains of northern Laos.
 Settle in for the night at the Rustic Pathways base house on the Mekong River.
 Our base is a collection of traditional Lao-style houses, so you will continue to live village-style (with western amenities) just outside of town.
 Tonight you will head into town for dinner and start to explore Luang Prabang.

-After breakfast at a local cafe, take a bike tour of the city, stopping at temples along the way and even sitting down with a friendly monk to chat about Buddhism.
-You will also visit the Unexploded Ordinance Office and learn about the ongoing impact of the Vietnam War in Laos.
+Wake up early to participate in morning alms as you donate food and basic supplies for 300 monks that stroll through the streets.
+After morning alms, visit a local morning fresh market and eat breakfast at a local cafe.
+After relaxing at the base, take a bike tour of the city, stopping at temples along the way and even sitting down with a friendly monk to chat about Buddhism.

-After a quick lunch, your group will head to the airport to say goodbye to idyllic Luang Prabang and fly back to Thailand.
-All Laos programs finish with a night in Bangkok, complete with night activities down by the Chao Praya River, the River of Kings.
-Celebrate at dinner with your group, sharing memories and photos on your last night together.
+After a farewell lunch, your group will head to the airport to say goodbye to idyllic Luang Prabang and fly back to Thailand.
+All Laos programs finish with a night in Bangkok, complete with a dinner with your group, sharing memories and photos on your last night together.

 Laos programs connect easily with all other Southeast Asia programs, so consider staying a week or longer to explore more of this incredible part of the world!